 Everyone develops and releases software slightly differently, and your requirements for documenting and performing security throughout your projects will also vary — and that’s totally okay.

-If you understand the context that goes into assessing the security risk for your system, or the different ways you can assess or model your system for threats, then you can apply those skills in any situation you need.
+If you understand the context that goes into assessing the cyber security risk for your system, or the different ways you can assess or model your system for threats, then you can apply those skills in any situation you need.

 A threat model typically has three phases: